Committee on Lectures

 The Committee on Lectures offers financial assistance to registered student organizations that wish to sponsor a public lecture or cultural event.
 The funds distributed by the Committee on Lectures are student fees allocated by the Student Government.
 The committee meets monthly during the academic year to evaluate requests for funding and advise student organizations planning events.
 Meeting schedules are set at the start of each semester.

-The Student Government appoints eleven student members and at least two alternate members to the Committee on Lectures, and a cabinet-level official acts as a liaison between the committee and the Student Senate.
+The Student Government appoints up to eleven student members and at least two alternate members to the Committee on Lectures, and a cabinet-level official acts as a liaison between the committee and the Student Senate.
 The Graduate and Professional Student Senate appoints two representatives, and the Memorial Union Student Union Board (SUB) appoints one.

 The Office of the Provost, which provides administrative supervision of the Lectures Program, appoints a faculty chair to the Committee on Lectures and approves faculty representatives nominated by each of the colleges.
 It also appoints at-large members to the committee.

 Membership on the Committee on Lectures is open to all members of the university community.
 Students interested in joining the committee can find an application under the "Lectures Series" then "Join Committee on Lectures" link at the top of the page.